 Your YALE "Global King" hoist was designed to meet the duty classifications as described above.
-The standard 5t, 10t, 15t and 22-1/2t capacity models are rated at 2m duty classification, while the 7.5t capacity model is rated at 3m duty classification.
+The standard 3.2 tonne and 1.6 tonne capacity models are rated at 2m duty classification.
+A 3m duty classification is available at a derated capacity.